 Join one of our captains & explore the marshland and tidal creeks behind Folly Beach on a boat tour.
 As you cruise through a maze of waterways, you will be able to see a plethora of wildlife such as wading birds, oyster beds, wild dolphins, and turtles.
+Tours depart throughout the day and for the beautiful Lowcountry sunset.

 Board our Carolina Skiff bay boat as we explore the inlets, creeks and marshes behind Folly Beach in search of Atlantic bottlenose dolphins.
 The waters surrounding Charleston are home to more than 300 wild dolphins who live here year round; you have a very good chance of seeing dolphins while your captain discusses our natural ecosystems, local history, and dolphin fun facts.